 Many Americans who work in loud noise environments, such as construction sites, machine shops, and sawmills, expose their ears to loud noises which damage the sensitive hairs found in the walls of the inner ear.
 These nerve cells and hairs in the cochlea direct sound signals to the brain.
 However, when damaged, their efficiency in sending the signals diminishes, leaving the affected individual with hearing loss.

 Infection is a leading cause of hearing loss as well.
 Severe bacterial and viral infections can damage the nerve endings in the inner ear, leaving the affected individual with a reduction in hearing capacity.
-In some cases, this loss in hearing is permanent.
+In some cases, this loss of hearing is permanent.

 An impact to the side of the head, from a car accident of blow with an object, can cause damage to the delicate nerves in the ear, or the force may perforate the eardrum.
 In either scenario, the impact to the eardrum can take years to heal, and the affected individual will notice some degree of permanent hearing loss.